ava-labs/teleporter/contracts/src/CrossChainApplications/NativeTokenBridge/README.md

     - `TODO` explain implementation.

 - `Setup`
-    - `Teleporter` must be deployed on both chains, and the address must be passed to the constructor of both contracts.
+    - `TeleporterMessenger` must be deployed on both chains, and the address must be passed to the constructor of both contracts.
     - `NativeTokenDestination` is meant to be deployed on a new subnet, and should be the only method for minting tokens on that subnet.
 The address of `NativeTokenDestination` must be included as the only entry for `adminAddresses` under `contractNativeMinterConfig` in the genesis config for the destination subnet.
 See `warp-genesis.json` for an example.
     - Both `NativeTokenSource` and `NativeTokenDestination` need to be deployed to addresses known beforehand.
 Each address must be passed to the constructor of the other contract.
 To do this, you will need a known EOA, and preferably use the first transaction from this address (nonce 0) to deploy the contract on each chain.
 It is advised to allocate tokens to the EOA in the destination subnet genesis file so that it can easily deploy the contract.
     - Both contracts need to be initialized with `teleporterMessengerAddress`, which is the only address they will accept function calls from.
     - `NativeTokenDestination` needs to be intialized with `tokenReserve`, which should equal the number of tokens allocated in the genesis file for the destination chain.
 If this value is not properly set, behavior of these contracts in undefined.
-    - On the source chain, at least `tokenReserve` tokens need to be transfered to `NativeTokenSource` using `transferToSource` in order to properly collateralize the bridge and allow regular functionality in both directions.
+    - On the source chain, at least `tokenReserve` tokens need to be transferred to `NativeTokenSource` using `transferToSource` in order to properly collateralize the bridge and allow regular functionality in both directions.
 The first `tokenReserve` tokens will not be delivered to the recipient, but any excess will be delivered.
 Burning/unlocking is disabled until the bridge is fully collateralized.